Shortcut to a timer-stopped page leads to a frontend error

 Maybe one of these schemes could be transfered for the shortcut issue (just to describe the idea)?

-#3 Updated by Sebastian Kurfuerst about 14 years ago
+#3 Updated by Sebastian Kurfuerst over 14 years ago

 i think if the page is not available, the shortcut to the page and the page itself shouldn't be visible in the menu, like it is when using the <link> tag.